Increase your safety and accuracy with a firearm.

 For Safety - Keep the trigger finger on the frame until ready to fire, after firing, clearing a malfunction, or reloading.

 Would you like to get an email from me about more tips?
-Click below for more information.
+Click below to sign up!

 It’s very unpleasant and sad read or hear about near miss, injuries or fatalities because of a Negligent Discharge (ND) that was avoidable in the first place.
 Some narrowly escape injury to themselves or others when a ND happens.
 Break one or more the four firearm safety rules and disaster can strike.
 This can happen if we become too comfortable with the firearm, lose discipline of the task at hand, lack of experience, unfamiliar with how the firearm operates, or while under stress to name a few.
 We will always revert to the lowest level of our knowledge, training and experience no matter what.
 For this reason, the four safety rules are very important.